integritee-network/book/src/howto_private_tx.md

 ```rust
 source = "git+https://github.com/scs/sgx-runtime?tag=v0.6.12-sub2.0.0"
 ```
 and save your changes.
-If you can not save the changes due to permission denied follow the steps described in the Cleanup section below.
+If you can not save the changes due to "permission denied", follow the steps described in the Cleanup section below.
 Since the directory substraTEE-node has not yet been cloned only change the permission of substraTEE-worker.
 Saving should now work.

 Re-enter the substraTEE-worker directory and try to make again:
 ```bash